Liquid nitrogen wash

-The Liquid Nitrogen Wash is mainly used for the production of ammonia synthesis gas within fertilizer production plants.
+Liquid nitrogen wash is a process mainly used for the production of ammonia synthesis gas within fertilizer production plants.
 It is usually the last purification step in the ammonia production process sequence upstream of the actual ammonia production.

-Competing Technologies
+Competing technologies

 The purpose of the final purification step upstream of the actual ammonia production is to remove all components that are poisonous for the sensitive ammonia synthesis catalyst.
 This can be done with the following concepts: